Finding Solitude at Alaska's Iconic Hatcher Pass Mint Hut

-Overnight exploring up Hatcher Pass to one of Alaska's great backcountry huts, captured on 35mm film
+A weekend mission from Anchorage to hiking to one of Alaska's great 1970s era backcountry huts, captured on 35mm film

 With a little extra daylight and the hopes of good weather, we had every intention of experiencing as much of this edge season in Alaska when tourism is down and everyone is beginning to prepare for the long winter ahead.